Aggregate Demand: Fueling Economic Expansion with Demand Mastery

 • Definition: Aggregate demand is the total amount of goods and services that households, businesses, and the government are willing to buy at a given price level in an .

-• Components: Aggregate demand consists of four main components – consumption (C), investment (I), government spending (G), and net exports (NX).
+• Components: Aggregate demand consists of four main components – consumption (C), (I), government spending (G), and net exports (NX).

 Let's break down these components further: